joshhdawes/joshhdawes.github.io/index.md

 I've published various peer-reviewed papers which are listed on my [Google Scholar](https://scholar.google.com/citations?hl=fr&user=UVzGwyAAAAAJ&view_op=list_works&sortby=pubdate) page.

+### Research Areas of Interest

+Most of my work in research focused on using temporal logics (ones I had designed) as specification languages.
+I also did a lot of work on instrumenting source code based on specifications, and then monitoring executions of that source code to check for satisfaction of specifications.

+I focused on designing specification languages that software engineers could use easily.

+I also did a lot of work on analysing the results of program execution monitoring, including explaining why an execution did or did not satisfy a specification.

 ### Technologies

 At STFC I work with a range of technologies and languages, including Typescript, React, Vite and Express.
 I also work with OpenStack, Kubernetes, ArgoCD, and Grafana's LGTM stack.